EDUCBA Logo

 parameter -> body of expression

-We take a look at the major parts of a lambda expression.
+We take a look at the significant parts of a lambda expression.

-• Return Keyword: The value is returned by the compiler in case the body contains a single expression.
+• Return Keyword: The compiler returns the value if the body consists of a single expression.
 Curly braces signify that the expression returns some value.

-• The parenthesis around the parameter: If there is only a single parameter parenthesis can be omitted.
+• The parenthesis around the parameter: If only a single parameter exists, the parenthesis can be omitted.

 Conclusion

-Now that you have a theoretical knowledge of Java 8’s new features it is necessary to put them in action.
+Now that you have a theoretical knowledge of Java 8’s new features, it is necessary to implement them.
 In other words, you have to do the coding that exploits the many useful and valuable features of the new version of Java.
-Only then will you be truly proficient in Java 8.
+Only then will you be truly proficient in Java 8?

 Recommended Articles

 This is a guide to Java 8 Features.
-Here we discuss the basic concept, top 9 features in Java 8 with a brief explanation for better understanding.
+Here we discuss the basic concept and top 9 features in Java 8 with a brief explanation for better understanding.
 You can also go through our other related articles to learn more –

 1. What’s New in Java 8?